Skip to content

 Post-installation information

-Once the package is installed, your hard drive contains a new partition which is not visible in Windows Explorer.
+Once Bitlocker is enabled, your hard drive contains a new partition which is not visible in Windows Explorer.

 In case of reinstallation of your operating system you first need to clean the complete disk by clicking on Disk 0 on the left part and then on “Clean Complete Disk” before installing Windows again.